History of abortion law debate: Ecclesiastical courts in Europe

 Following the decline of the Roman Empire, Ecclesiastical courts held wide jurisdiction throughout Europe.
 Their purpose was to instruct and correct, rather than to punish, and therefore imposed sentences of penance, rather than corporal punishment.
 The Church treated the killing of an unformed or "unanimated" fetus as a matter of "anticipated homicide", with a corresponding lesser penance required, while late abortion was homicide.

 One of the earliest Churchmen, Tertullian, believed that the soul of the fetus is generated by the parents along with the generation of the new body.
 This viewpoint, later known as traducianism, was deemed unsatisfactory by St. Augustine, as it did not account for original sin.
 Basing himself on the Septuagint version of Exodus 21:22, he deemed abortion, while deplorable, to be less than murder.
 He also affirmed the Aristotelian view of delayed hominization.
 St. Fulgentius opposed abortion even for the purpose of saving the woman's life, saying: "But let the child be brought to term and baptized and saved from perdition."

 The Venerable Bede, in the Penitential ascribed to him by Albers c.
 725, upheld the 40-day distinction, prescribing a one-year penance for abortion before the 40th day, and added that it makes a difference whether the woman was simply in financial desperation, or had conceived out of "harlotry".
 After 40 days the penance was 7 years, the same as for homicide.

 In the twelfth century, in the Decretum Gratiani, Gratian, and the medieval canon law generally, merely followed the prevailing scientific view of the period that quickening represented the time at which the fetus was "vivified," defined as the time at which it was "ensouled."

 A century later, St. Thomas Aquinas upheld delayed hominization: "seed and what is not seed is determined by sensation and movement."

 In 1588, Pope Sixtus V adopted a papal bull adopting the position of St. Thomas Aquinas that contraception and abortion were crimes against nature and sins against marriage.
-This verdict was relaxed three years later by Pope Gregory XIV, who pronounced that abortion before "hominization" should not be subject to ecclesiastical penalties that were any stricter than civil penalties (Codicis iuris fontes, ed.
-P. Gasparri, vol. 1 (Rome, 1927), pp. 330–331).
+This verdict was relaxed three years later by Pope Gregory XIV, who pronounced that abortion before "hominization" should not be subject to ecclesiastical penalties that were any stricter than civil penalties.